Nelson M. Holderman: After World War I

 After the war, Holderman rejoined the National Guard and continued to serve for many years, eventually retiring with the rank of colonel.
 He was appointed as the commandant of the Veterans Home of California Yountville in Yountville, California, caring for veterans.
 He served from 1923 until his retirement in 1953, during which time he greatly expanded the home.
 After his death, the Veterans Home was renamed to the Nelson M. Holderman in his honor.
 Though he was regarded as a national hero, he never used his status for personal gain.

 Namesakes

 The Captain Nelson M. Holderman U.S. Army Reserve Center in West Los Angeles, California, is named in his honor, as is the main building on the grounds, Holderman Hall.

+The main hospital at the Veterans Home of California Yountville is named after Nelson M. Holderman in his honor.

 In popular culture

 In the 2001 made-for-TV movie The Lost Battalion, Holderman was played by Adam James.

 In the last scene of the 1962 film The Manchurian Candidate, Frank Sinatra's character reads the Medal of Honor citations for Holderman and Daniel R. Edwards.